List of DC Comics characters: T: Tremor

 Tremor is a name shared by multiple characters appearing in American comic books published by DC Comics..

 David Hsu

-David Hsu was a supervillain and enemy of Fly (Jason Troy).
+David Hsu is a supervillain and enemy of Fly (Jason Troy).

-Tremor II
+Second version

-Tremor II was a supervillain and member of the Superior Five.
+The second Tremor is a supervillain and member of the Superior Five.
 He was a sinister counterpart of Awkwardman of the Inferior Five.
 Together with his teammates, he was exiled on Salvation.

 Roshanna Chatterji

-Roshanna Chatterji was a superhero and member of The Movement.
+Roshanna Chatterji is a superhero and member of The Movement.
 She is asexual.

 Tribulus

-Tribulus is a character appearing in American comic books published by DC Comics.

-Tribulus is a mindless brute, who was part of a bounty hunter team in pursuit of Vril Dox, who managed to sway him into his R.E.B.E.L.S. team by stealing the cortical implant used to control Tribulus.
+Tribulus is a mindless brute who was part of a bounty hunter team in pursuit of Vril Dox.
+Dox managed to sway him onto his R.E.B.E.L.S. team by stealing the cortical implant used to control Tribulus.
 Tribulus assisted the team into defeating Starro and became Dox's bodyguard.

+Trogg

+Trogg is a Santa Prisca inmate who once saved Bane from an abusive inmate.
+Trogg, Bane, Bird, and Zombie all escaped one day and went to Gotham City to begin Bane's master plan at the start of the "Batman: Knightfall" storyline.
+Trogg assists Bane in destroying Arkham Asylum, causing a mass prison break.

+After Bane had defeated Batman and begun his rise for power, Trogg joined Bird and Zombie in taking out potential rivals and recruiting others to serve Bane.
+Catwoman declines their offer.
+When a new Batman emerges, the three investigate and are beaten by Batman.

+In post-Rebirth continuity, Trogg is Bane's demolition expert.

+Trogg in other media

+Trogg appears in the Kite Man: Hell Yeah! episode "Prison Break, Hell Yeah!".

 Tsunami

 Tsunami is the name of two characters appearing in American comic books published by DC Comics.